ajiedwi/android-cheat-sheet/android package/android package.md

 # AAB (.aab)

 `AAB` stands for **Android App Bundle**.
 App bundles are signed binaries that organize yout app's code and resources into modules.
 Code and resources for each module are organized similarly to what you would find in a `APK`.
 Each of these modules may generated as separate `APK`s.
 Google Play then uses the app bundle to generate the various `APK`s that are served to users, such as `base APK`, `feature APK`, `configuration APK`, and for devices that not support split `APK`s (Android 4.4 API level 19 and lower), will generate `multi-APK`.
+Unlike `APK` `AAB` cannot installed directly to devices.
+Instead, we need to upload it to Google Play Sotre and let them generates `APK` for each device respectively.

 ![AAB Strucutre](https://developer.android.com/static/images/app-bundle/aab_format-2x.png)